google/blockly-samples/codelabs/custom_toolbox/custom_toolbox.md

 For this example, we will be implementing the basic `IToolboxItem` interface.
 There are three different types of toolbox item interfaces:
 `IToolboxItem`, `ISelectableToobloxItem` and `ICollapsibleToolboxItem`.
-Since we do not need our label to be selectable or collapsable, we can implement the basic `IToolboxItem` interface.
+Since we do not need our label to be selectable or collapsible, we can implement the basic `IToolboxItem` interface.

 First, we are going to add an init method that will create the dom for our toolbox label: